patrick-mcgreal-dev/soft-elixir-log/src/markdown/dev.md

 As such, data objects aren't serialised or copied as in the previous solution.
 The only thing sent with the call to postMessage is a reference to a location in memory.
 However, as part of the transferring process, we also lose access to the objects in the main thread.
 We can no-longer access or write to the transferred blocks of memory.

 Just as with the previous solution, only certain items are supported by the *transferable* protocol.
-Our data can be represented by an array of primitive types, so [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) makes the most sense in this case.
-Unfortunately, this comes with the additional overhead of using [DataViews](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) to read and write to our shared block of memory.
+Additional mental overhead is incurred with the need to convert data to and from an [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) to satisfy these requirements.

-**Solution 3: SharedArrayBuffers**
+**Solution 3: sharing memory**

 With [SharedArrayBuffers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer), we can give both threads read/write access to the same block of memory.
 However, the data type limitations of the previous solution still apply.